Scientists have announced they now have a cure for the hepatitis C virus.

 The researchers published their study in the New England Journal of Medicine.

-(WATCH the video below from KUTV News) — Photo: stevepb, CC
+(WATCH the video below from KxWIKINews) — Photo: stevepb, CC

 Pass Along This Healthy Dose Of Good News, Share It…